Township (Pennsylvania)

-Under the laws of the Commonwealth of Pennsylvania, a township is the lowest level of municipal incorporation of government.
-All of Pennsylvania's communities outside of incorporated cities, boroughs, and one town has been incorporated into a township which serves as the legal entity providing local self-government functions.
+A township, under the laws of the Commonwealth of Pennsylvania, is the lowest level of municipal incorporation of government.
+All of Pennsylvania's communities outside of incorporated cities, boroughs, and one town have been incorporated into individual townships that serve as the legal entities providing local self-government functions.

 In general, townships in Pennsylvania encompass larger land areas than other municipalities, and tend to be located in suburban, exurban, or rural parts of the commonwealth.
 As with other incorporated municipalities in Pennsylvania, townships exist within counties and are subordinate to or dependent upon the county level of government.

 History

-The creation of townships within Pennsylvania dates to the seventeenth century and the colonial period.
-Much of the province of Pennsylvania was occupied by Native Americans, but the colonial administration in Philadelphia brought new counties and new settlements regularly.
-The first communities defined by this government tended to be rural, geographically large (nearly county-sized), and sparsely populated townships.
+Townships in Pennsylvania were created in the 17th century during the colonial-era Province of Pennsylvania prior to the American Revolution.
+Much of the province was then occupied by Native Americans, but the colonial administration in Philadelphia brought new counties and new settlements regularly.

+The first communities defined by the provincial state government tended to be rural, geographically large, and sparsely populated townships.

-Historically, townships or portions thereof have tended to become boroughs after population growth or an increase in population density and, eventually, might to reincorporate at the level of city.
+Townships or portions of them tended to become boroughs after population growth or an increase in population density and, eventually, might to reincorporate at the level of city.
 Initially, each municipal organization begins as a second-class township.
-When a sufficient population density, currently 300 people per square mile, is attained, the township may hold a referendum and, if it passes, become a first-class township.
+When a sufficient population density, currently 300 people per square mile, was attained, the township had the option of holding a referendum and, if it passed, became a first-class township.
 The municipality could proceed to the level of borough or city in a similar fashion.
 Historically, this progression has often included border adjustments or mergers with other boroughs or townships.
 Many communities remain townships in spite of growth that brings the characteristics of more-urbanized areas that might be associated with "towns."

 Because Pennsylvania's constitution provides for a progression of municipal structures based on population growth, it is not uncommon to have a township and borough of the same or similar name, generally adjacent within the same county.
 The 'town-like' borough might be partially or wholly surrounded by the remaining township from which it had split off.

 The government of Cold Spring Township ceased to function in 1961, when there were no candidates for office.